 Why You’ll Love This Recipe

-Once upon a time, I made way too much roasted squash, and had a pretty good sized bowl of leftovers.
-Yes, I could have put them in a salad with some greens and a little vinaigrette, but since I graduated from the school of Everything Is Better On Toasted Bread, I came up with this recipe for Butternut Squash Crostini, and trust me, it’s a keeper.
+Yes, I could have cubed them for a salad with some greens and a little vinaigrette, but since I graduated from the school of Everything Is Better On Toasted Bread, I came up with this recipe for Butternut Squash Crostini, and trust me, it’s a keeper.

 Here’s why you should try this delicious thing: